-Out of all the products discussed in this analysis, UK malt is arguably in the best position to weather the impact of the various scenarios.
+Of all the products discussed in this analysis, UK malt is arguably in the best position to weather the impact of the various scenarios.
 Under the mutual application of tariffs scenario, imports from the EU would cease, due to the prohibitive €152/t tariff.
-This would cause supply issues for processors but could be mitigated by growing six-row barley domestically as outlined above.
-However, it is worth noting that there is currently little or no six-row barley grown in the UK.
-Furthermore, there are no malting varieties approved so this is not a likely short-term option.

-More English malt could also be sold into the Scottish market as there would be less competition from EU imports if tariffs apply.
+This would cause supply issues for processors.
+More English malt could also be sold into the Scottish market as there would be less competition from EU imports, if tariffs apply.
 The lack of competition could even result in Scottish maltsters purchasing English malt at a higher price.

 Exports should experience less of an impact, given that the majority of UK malt is exported to non-EU destinations.
-In the short-term, there is more opportunity for growth in low-value markets such as Vietnam and Thailand, rather than the US.
+In the short term, there is more opportunity for growth in low-value markets such as Vietnam and Thailand, rather than the US.